 Podcasts are similar to video-based eLearning.
-Basically, anybody with a smartphone can access a Podcast and listen and learn; and it does not matter where they are located.
+Basically, anybody with a smartphone can access a Podcast and listen and learn, no matter where they are located.
 Did you know that in 2018 there were 630,000 podcasts out there?
-Of those, educational podcasts are the second-most popular category of podcast, and 44% of the population have listened to a podcast in 2018.
+Of those, educational podcasts are the second-most popular category of the podcast, and 44% of the population listened to a podcast in 2018.
 Here is why:

 - They are cheap to create

 - The end user only needs a smartphone

 - They can be downloaded and accessed anywhere (home/car)

 I have found that turning eLearning into a game for students or employees seems to be gaining some traction with our clients.
 I believe that this is because gamification engages the end user more while encouraging him/her to continue with the course. eLearning courses developed in this way use gamification traits such as points, scoreboard, scoring, and even avatars...
 This form of eLearning can motivate students by offering different challenges and rewards, and who doesn’t like to play, uh?
 Here are the advantages: